jhower786/imathas_web_guide/index.md

     <img max-width="50%" src="./img/Running Guide item 14.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block">

   15)	When finished asking all the questions you want to from this assessment, you have two options: <br>
-  •	If you are done using Live poll for the class meeting, then simply navigate away within Canvas as you like. <br>
+  •	If you are done using Live Poll for the class meeting, then simply navigate away within Canvas as you like. <br>
-  •	If, however, you have another Live poll assessment to conduct, then click "Modules" followed by "Live Poll" and then on the next screen select the assessment you wish to conduct next, using the drop-down menu and then place it.
+  •	If, however, you have another Live Poll assessment to conduct, then click "Modules" followed by "Live Poll" and then on the next screen select the assessment you wish to conduct next, using the drop-down menu and then place it.
 Repeat steps 7 through 14 above. <br>

         </div>
     </li>
-    <li class="accordion-navigation"><a class="accordion-link" href="#panel-6-1" aria-expanded="false">Adjusting a Live poll session after class</a>
+    <li class="accordion-navigation"><a class="accordion-link" href="#panel-6-1" aria-expanded="false">Adjusting a Live Poll session after class</a>
       <div class="content" id="panel-6-1">
       </div>
     </li>